 You can find the Other DBMS here in the SAS Help Center.

 If you do not specify REPLACE, the IMPORT procedure and the dataset already exists, the PROC IMPORT procedure does not overwrite the existing dataset and a NOTE is written in the log with the below message:

-NOTE: Import cancelled.
+NOTE: Import canceled.
 Output dataset dataset-name already exists.
 Specify REPLACE option to overwrite it.

 SHEET: When you have to import data from a specified sheet in excel, you can use this option to specify the sheet name.
 By default, SAS will import sheet1 from excel.

 An important point to note here is: